haozixin/AI_reversi/agents/t_004/wiki/Problem-Analysis-and-Conclusions.md

 # Analysis of the problem

-Analysis the problem

-explain which are the techniques that you choose and why

 Our final agent is decided to be our AI method 1 - Minimax, upon performance comparison and experiments.

 We firstly compared both against the random player: